 Examples of Crimes in Each Level

-The following list of crimes represents a small portion of all the felony offenses in South Dakota, organized by class.
+The following list of crimes represents a small portion of all the felony offenses in North Dakota, organized by class.

 - Gross sexual imposition